dacrystal/otree-docker/README.md

 ```

-## Addtional python modules
+## Additional python modules

-All addtional python module shuold be add to requirements.txt in you otree porject.
+All additional python module should be add to requirements.txt in you otree project.

 ## Configuration